minherz/serverless_logging_demo/cloud_run/README.md

    ```

    * If you are prompted to enable the Artifact Registry API, respond by pressing `y`.
+   * If you are prompted about a repository to be created, respond by pressing `y`.
    * You will be prompted to **allow unauthenticated invocations**: respond `y`.

    Wait for deployment to complete.